List of NBA seasons played leaders: Seasons played leaders

-Robert Parish was the first to play 21 seasons in the NBA, currently tied for the 3rd most in league history.
+Robert Parish was the first to play 21 seasons in the NBA, currently tied for the third most in league history.

 Dirk Nowitzki spent his entire 21-year career with the Dallas Mavericks, the most ever by an NBA player with one team.

-Kevin Garnett began his career with Minnesota, returning later and tying the then-record of 21 seasons played in 2016.
+Kevin Garnett began his career with the Minnesota Timberwolves, returning later and tying the then-record of 21 seasons played in 2016.

 Chris Paul holds the record for the most seasons played among guards with 21 seasons.

 Kareem Abdul-Jabbar retired in 1989 with a then-record of 20 seasons played.

 Kobe Bryant was the first guard to play 20 seasons.

-Jason Kidd had two stints with Dallas in his career, retiring tied with a then-record 19 seasons as a guard.
+Jason Kidd had two stints with the Dallas Mavericks in his career, retiring tied with a then-record 19 seasons as a guard.

 John Stockton spent all 19 years of his NBA career with the Utah Jazz, from 1984 to 2003.